Roddy Read Memorial Song Writing Award 2019 – the 27th year of the awards

 The Roddy Read Memorial Song Writing Award is an integral part of the Maldon Folk Festival.
 Both professional and amateur songwriters are invited to apply.
 It is again generously sponsored by Maton Guitars.
 You can win a SRS60C Maton guitar including pickup & hard case, perform your winning song on the main stage at the Maldon Folk Festival on Sunday 3rd November, and receive a guaranteed place in the 2020 Maldon Folk Festival.
 Thank you to Neville and Linda Kitchen, and Pat Evans from Maton.

 This song writing contest commemorates the long-standing contribution to the festival by the late Roddy Read.
-Roddy was the masterful, witty, humourous, ‘no-nonsense’ MC of the festival concerts for many years.
+Roddy was the masterful, witty, humourous, ‘no-nonsense’ MC and co-organiser of the festival for many years.

 Sadly, Roddy passed away in 1992 but hopefully this award will in some measure ensure that his contribution to Maldon is not forgotten.
-Featuring both professional and amateur songwriters, the contest has become a popular event for both performers and patrons.
+The contest has become a popular event for both performers and patrons.

 – Phone: (03) 9489 0504 or

 – Email: firstname.lastname@example.org

 2018 was a big year for the Roddy Read Memorial Songwriters’ Award with the 25th Anniversary Retrospective Concert which was very special indeed.
 Thanks to so many past winners for their participation and good wishes.
 A rare and wonderful event.